What is Debate Writing?

 Six Steps for Writing a Debate

-Step One: Use a Strong Opening
+Step 1: Use a Strong Opening

 The opening of your debate sets the tone and grabs the attention of your audience.
 It is essential to start with a compelling hook that captivates the listeners and immediately engages them in your argument.